Several fitness functions and entanglement gates in quantum kernel generation: Quantum Kernel for Support Vector Machine

 \subsection{Genetic quantum feature map}

-Based on the method in \cite{ARG21} for a multi-objective optimization process to generate quantum feature maps, here in this paper, we choose to implement the NSGA-II algorithm, which autonomously crafts and fine-tunes quantum classifiers using quantum feature maps and support vector machines.
-As we discuss before, the NSGA-II algorithm uses elitism and employs a sharing parameter to maintain diversity within the Pareto set.
-This algorithm delves into a parameterized quantum circuit's configuration space, potentially representing feature maps.
-It actively seeks out circuits that, once trained through machine learning methods, maximize accuracy when generalizing to the validation dataset, all while striving to minimize circuit complexity.
-This complexity is gauged in terms of local gates (including Hadamard gates and rotation gates) and CNOT gates.
-The algorithm's selection process for individuals advancing to the next generation hinges on Pareto-dominance and density-based metrics.
-For more comprehensive insights, please refer to \cite{baran2021, ARG21, CC2022, Deb2002}.
+Based on the method to generate quantum feature maps with a multi-objective optimization process in \cite{ARG21}, here in this paper, we choose to implement the NSGA-II algorithm, which autonomously generates quantum feature maps for support vector machines.
+As we discuss before, the NSGA-II algorithm uses elitism and other features to maintain diversity within the Pareto set.
+It actively seeks out circuits that, once trained through a support vector machine, maximize accuracy, all while striving to minimize circuit complexity.
+This complexity is measured in terms of local gates (including Hadamard gates and rotation gates) and CNOT gates.
+The algorithm's selection process for individuals advancing to the next generation depends on Pareto-dominance and density-based metrics as illustrated in Figure \ref{NSGA-II}.

-In the previous studies \cite{ARG21,CC2022}, it is found that the number of entanglement gates are sacrificed by the local gates for reducing the number of circtuts.
-In this paper, we separate CNOT gates from local gates and add two optimizing functions.
+In this paper, we separate CNOT gates from local gates and add additional optimizing functions.
 We modified the encoding method \cite{ARG21,CC2022} to create a quantum circuit with a minimum of local and CNOT gates and maximum of accuracy.
 To simplify the problem, we choose the feature number as the number of qubits ($N$).
-Our encoding scheme begins with $N$ number $H$ gates and $N$ possible rotation gates and extra two bits to indicate a rotation with respect to $X,Y,Z$, followed by possible $H$ entanglement which can be implemented by two rotation gates and a CNOT gates as shown in Figure \ref{he_moon23}, the last two bits are reserved for repetitions.
+The encoding scheme in this paper begins with $N$ number of $H$ gates and $N$ possible rotation gates and extra two bits to indicate a rotation with respect to $X,Y,Z$, followed by possible $H$ entanglement which can be implemented by two rotation gates and a CNOT gates as shown in Table \ref{he_moon23}, the last two bits are reserved for repetitions.
+The encoding bit string is of size , $N (\text{ rotation for each qubit})+\binom{N}{2}(\text{ number of possible CNOT gates}) +2(\text{ type of rotation})+2(\text{ repetition})$.
 We also include the data into the encoding.
-Because the feature number is the same as the number of qubits, thus the $i$-th gene that operates on the qubits of the quantum register possibly depends on the $i$-th variable from the input data $\mathbf{x}\in\mathbb{N}^d$.
-Specifically, rotation gate is parameterized by a value in the input data.
+Because the feature number is the same as the number of qubits, thus the $i$-th gene that operates on the qubits of the quantum register possibly depends on the $i$-th variable from the input data $\mathbf{x}\in \mathbb{R}^n$ as in Equation (\ref{eq56}).